richardmleggett/MARTi/docs/source/installation.rst

 ``npm install``

-To start the GUI server, type
+To start the GUI server, type:

+``marti_gui``

+Or, if you want to specify an alternative engine options file:
 ``marti_gui --options [/path/to/marti_engine_options.txt]``

 The following parameters are specific to the GUI: